genderkit/genderkit/_articles/packing.md

 - *packer pouches:* also known as "cock socks", these are fabric pouches with Velcro on one side that attach to the inside of your underwear.
 [Trans Shop UK](https://uktransshop.co.uk/) are a retailer that stocks these.
 - *packer harnesses/straps:* a strap that goes around your hips which attaches to the packer to hold it in place.
 - *boxer harnesses:* boxer shorts with a built in ring or pouch that the packer fits in to hold it in place.
 [Spectrum Outfitters](https://spectrumoutfitters.co.uk/pages/3-in-1-spectrum-boxer) offer boxer shorts with this feature.
+- *professional alteration:* services such as [Packer Punch Pants](https://www.instagram.com/packerpunchpants) can add a built-in packer pouch to many types of underwear
 - *DIY options:* such as modifying an existing pair of underwear by stitching in a pocket.

 Packers come in different sizes.
 Bear in mind that penises get bigger during arousal, so don't try and order a packer that has the length of an erect penis unless you want to look like you are in a permanent state of arousal.